Dickies vs Carhartt: Which Workwear Brand Comes Out on Top?

 When it comes to crossover brands of workwear, the sort that makes just as many appearances on the work site as they do at the nightclub, two names come up more than any other: Carhartt and Dickies.

 Some people like to keep a simple closet, full of options that go to dinner after the workday ends without looking out of place.
-Other folks like the rugged look of a pair Dickies or Carhartt pants out on the street.
+Other folks like the rugged look of a pair of Dickies or Carhartt pants out on the street.

-Not only are they more affordable than their fancier counterparts, they last longer, look better longer, and have that rebellious look of belonging to a unique club.
+Not only are they more affordable than their fancier counterparts, they last longer, look better longer, and have that rebellious aesthetic of belonging to a unique club.
 If one sees someone else on the street wearing work clothes, it’s like a secret handshake.

 Both companies have been around for at least a century at this point, but Carhartt has three more decades on Dickies.
 If a brand can last 100 years, then it’s not about to go anywhere soon.